VertebrateResequencing/vr-runner/README.md

 Runner pipelines
 ----------------
 The runner pipelines are usually named as `run-something`.
-This document uses `run-mpileup` as an example, but the usage is the same for all runners.
+This document uses `run-st-mpileup` as an example, but the usage is the same for all runners.

 For the impatient
 -----------------